 You might already know for sure that you have a rat problem.
-But here are a couple of the most common signs of a rat infestation in Susquehanna Valley & Surrounding Areas.
+But here are a couple of the most common signs of a rat infestation in Harrisburg Area.

-The first sign of a rat infestation in your Susquehanna Valley & Surrounding Areas home is their droppings.
+The first sign of a rat infestation in your Harrisburg Area home is their droppings.
 Larger than mouse droppings, Norway rat droppings are dark and cylindrical.
 Rats will usually find specific, hidden places to urinate and leave their droppings.

 Because their teeth never stop growing, rats can chew through electrical wires, solid wood, hard plastic, and even metal, especially if there are large numbers of them in an area.